 In connection with the Company's investments in residential mortgage loans, residential mortgage loans in securitized form which are issued by an entity in which the Company holds an equity interest in and which are held alongside other private funds under the management of Angelo Gordon (the "Re/Non-Performing Loans") and non-QM loans, the Company may engage asset managers to provide advisory, consultation, asset management and other services.
 Beginning in November 2015, the Company also engaged Red Creek Asset Management LLC ("Asset Manager"), an affiliate of the Manager and direct subsidiary of Angelo Gordon, as the asset manager for certain of its Re/Non-Performing Loans.
 Beginning in September 2019, the Company engaged the Asset Manager as the asset manager for its non-QM loans.
 The Company pays the Asset Manager separate arm's-length asset management fees as assessed and confirmed periodically by a third party valuation firm for its Re/Non-Performing Loans and non-QM loans.
 In the third quarter of 2019, the third party assessment of asset management fees resulted in the Company updating the fee amount for its Re/Non-Performing Loans.
 The Company also utilized the third party valuation firm to establish the fee level for non-QM loans in the third quarter of 2019.
-For the six months ended June 30, 2020, the fees paid by the Company to the Asset Manager totaled \$0.3 million.
-For the three and six months ended June 30, 2019, the fees paid by the Company to the Asset Manager totaled \$0.3 million, respectively.
-For the three and six months ended June 30, 2020, the Company deferred \$0.3 million and \$0.4 million, respectively, of fees owed to the Asset Manager and plans to continue to defer fees through September 30, 2020 or such other time as the Company and the Manager agree.
+For the three and nine months ended September 30, 2020, the fees paid by the Company to the Asset Manager totaled \$0.6 million and \$2.1 million, respectively.
+For the three and nine months ended September 30, 2019, the fees paid by the Company to the Asset Manager totaled \$0.1 million and \$0.4 million, respectively.
+These fees include amounts paid directly by the Company and amounts paid by trustees in securitizations that the Company owns residual interests in.

 In connection with the Company's investments in Excess MSRs purchased through Arc Home, the Company pays an administrative fee to Arc Home.
-For the three and six months ended June 30, 2020, the administrative fees paid by the Company to Arc Home totaled \$0.1 million and \$0.2 million, respectively.
-For the three and six months ended June 30, 2019, the administrative fees paid by the Company to Arc Home totaled \$0.1 million and \$0.2 million, respectively.
+For the three and nine months ended September 30, 2020, the administrative fees paid by the Company to Arc Home totaled \$42.0 thousand and \$0.2 million, respectively.
+For the three and nine months ended September 30, 2019, the administrative fees paid by the Company to Arc Home totaled \$0.1 million and \$0.2 million, respectively.